Alun Cairns: Political career

 Cairns stood as the Conservative Party candidate for Gower at the 1997 general election.
-He came second in the constituency which had been represented by the Labour Party since 1910.
+He came second in the constituency, which had been represented by the Labour Party since 1910.

 National Assembly for Wales

 First elected as AM for South Wales West in 1999, he was re-elected in 2003 and 2007, before standing down at the 2011 Welsh Assembly election, having been elected to the UK parliament at the General Election the year prior.
-While in the assembly he served in a number of frontbench and shadow cabinet roles for the Welsh Conservatives.
+While in the assembly, he served in a number of frontbench and shadow cabinet roles for the Welsh Conservatives.

-Shortly after being elected to the assembly he was appointed as Economic Affairs and Europe spokesperson by leader Rod Richards.
+Shortly after being elected to the assembly, he was appointed as Economic Affairs and Europe spokesperson by leader Rod Richards.
 Nick Bourne retained him in this role after becoming leader of the Welsh Conservatives.
 Cairns was re-elected at the 2003 Welsh Assembly election and again retained in the economic development portfolio, also with responsibility for transport.
-He held this role until the until the 2007 Welsh Assembly election, when he was again re-elected.
+He held this role until the 2007 Welsh Assembly election, when he was again re-elected.

-After the 2007 election he was appointed by Nick Bourne as Welsh Conservative Spokesperson for Education and Lifelong Learning.
+After the 2007 election, he was appointed by Nick Bourne as Welsh Conservative Spokesperson for Education and Lifelong Learning.
 He became Shadow Minister for Education and Lifelong Learning on 11 July 2007, after the One Wales coalition was formed, leaving the Welsh Conservatives as the Official Opposition.

 In September 2008, Cairns said that he asked for a National Assembly rule to be "clarified" to determine whether he could claim expenses for a second home in Cardiff.
 A rule change introduced in late 2006 by the Assembly's House Committee allowed him to claim expenses related to a flat in Cardiff even though his main home was reclassified as being situated in the Vale of Glamorgan.

 While taking part in BBC Radio Cymru's weekly radio show, Dau o'r Bae, on 13 June 2008, Cairns was asked to apologise on air for referring to Italians as "greasy wops", and immediately did so.
 He subsequently resigned from his post in the Shadow Cabinet on the following day.
 He was re-appointed to the Shadow Cabinet as Shadow Minister for Local Government on 22 October 2008 after completion of a party investigation.
-In February 2009 he was reshuffled to be the Welsh Conservatives' Chief Whip and Business Manager, as well as Shadow Minister for Heritage.
-He stood down from these roles, and the Assembly, at the 2011 Welsh Assembly election.
+In February 2009, he was reshuffled to be the Welsh Conservatives' Chief Whip and Business Manager, as well as Shadow Minister for Heritage.
+He stood down from these roles and the Assembly at the 2011 Welsh Assembly election.

 As a member of the assembly's economic development and audit committees, he criticised the Welsh Government over a range of issues from transport infrastructure, European regional aid, public spending, and the Welsh economy.
 Cairns has also been a vocal opponent of the Scarweather Sands offshore wind farm development near Porthcawl.